kovidgoyal/calibre/manual/edit.rst

 the book by simply dragging and dropping them in the Files browser.
 For the technically inclined, this is called re-ordering the book spine.
 Note that you have to drop the items *between* other items, not on top of them, this can be a little fiddly until you get used to it.
+Dropping on top of another file will cause the files to be merged.

 Marking the cover
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^